 Modern Day Singapore Ghost Stories

 Beyond the legends, Singapore is a country that is filled with ongoing paranormal activity.
-Throughout the Internet, you'll find countless tales of hauntings and other paranormal activity.
+Across the internet, you'll find countless tales of hauntings and other paranormal activity.

 Read the Book